aurora1007/Machine-Learning-Style-Transfer/README.md

 # Machine-Learning-Style-Transfer
-Use a pre-trained VGG19 Net to extract content or style features from a passed-in image.
-Then formalize the idea of content and style losses and use those to iteratively update target image until getting a good result.
+Recreate a style transfer method that is outlined in the paper, Image Style Transfer Using Convolutional Neural Networks, by Gatys in PyTorch.
+Uses the features found in the 19-layer VGG Network, which is comprised of a series of convolutional and pooling layers, and a few fully-connected layers.
+Generated target image which contains the scenery at Duke but is stylized with the style of several famous paintings.